 If the tenant has provided a rent deposit the landlord is still able to seek further protection if they believe that the tenant will have an issue complying with their obligations within the lease.
 An example of the extra protection which may be sought by a landlord would be a guarantor.

-If you need advice on a rent deposit deed or any other commercial property or commercial lease issue, get in touch.
+If you need advice on a rent deposit deed or any other commercial real estate or commercial lease issue, get in touch.

 Haven't found what you need yet?